mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 There are no security considerations that are specific to this DID Method Namespace Specification.
 Security considersations and requirements are the responsiblity of the particular platform Implementor - taking into consideration the types of Business Documents, Business Processes, Agents, and Application Objects processed by that platform.

-Implementers need to be aware of the security and performance implications of the underlying tools and technologies used to develop agents, services, and libraries that, in turn, leverage the "Qui" Method Namespace Specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW.
+Implementers need to be aware of the security and performance implications of the underlying tools and technologies used to develop agents, services, and libraries that, in turn, leverage the "QUI" Method Namespace Specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW.

 Further, Implementers are strongly encouraged to review the Security Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#security-considerations.